-- Apply to enter the program. - Have a personal interview with the Dean of Accelerated Professional Programs. - Be enrolled through Accelerated Professional Programs and enrolled in no more than 11 semester hours per semester, and have reached the 22nd birthday.
+- Apply to enter the program. - Have a personal interview with the Director of Accelerated Professional Programs. - Be enrolled through Accelerated Professional Programs.

 After review by the Office of Accelerated Professional Programs, the applicant is notified in writing of his/her admission status.